 What Type of Pests Can Diatomaceous Earth Protect My Dog From?

-For diatomaceous earth to be effective, the pest has to come in contact with the powder, so flying pests and pests with long legs, like mosquitoes and spiders, may not be as easily stopped by this natural product.
+For diatomaceous earth to be effective, the pest has to come in contact with the fine powder, so flying pests and pests with long legs, like mosquitoes and spiders, may not be as easily stopped by this natural product.

 Internally, parasites like roundworms and hookworms will interact with the powder in the digestive system.